- About Us

 A. Yes we do.
 Often our patients grind their teeth at night causing wear on the chewing surface of their teeth.
 Also, a patient who experiences TMJ discomfort is often grinding or clenching in their sleep; the guard oftentimes alleviates this problem.
 Some patients even find that this helps reduce snoring!

-Q. How much is it going to cost?
+Q. How much is dental care going to cost?

 A. Each case is as unique as is our individual patient.
 In many cases there are various ways to restore a patient to health.
 Depending on our patient’s expectations and needs, treatment plans, and their associated fees, are discussed in detail with the patient before proceeding with care.
 We work as a team to select the best plan for each patient to optimize their health with their financial considerations in mind.